TheMrPixelDev/the-tmn-social-board/README.md

-# TMN SOCIAL BOARD
+# TMN Social Board (backend)

-This is an application which displays pictures sent to a Telegram-Bot.
+Backend API with Database to display photos sent to a Telegram-Bot.
-It's used at the TMN-Party of the Fachschaft Philo and FSinfo at the University of Passau.

-Features
+### Features
-+ send pictures to Telegram-Bot
++ send pictures to Telegram-Bot to deliver via API

-+ display pictures on centralized screen
+### Upcoming Features
+- get photos from Instagram posted under a certain hashtag
+- group support for Telegram-Bot

+### Feature Requests
+Please write an issue if you want to request any future features.